OWI-Lab/owimetadatabase-preprocessor/docs/usage.rst

   from owimetadatabase_preprocessor.locations.io import LocationsAPI

 This command will import the suitable API class (LocationsAPI here for the data about locations, see reference for others). \
-Now, for convenience, you can store the API endpoint URL and authorization token in some variables:
+Now, for convenience, you can store your authorization token in a variable:

 .. code-block:: python

-  api_root = '<API endpoint URL>'
   head = {'Authorization': 'Token xxx'}  #  where xxx is the authorization token

 , and create an instance of the API class with this information to later establish connection to the database:

 .. code-block:: python

-  locations_api = LocationsAPI(api_root, header=head)
+  locations_api = LocationsAPI(header=head)

+Please note, that you can specify the API endpoint URL as well, if it is different from the default one. \

 This class has several methods for convenient access/processing of the data from the database. \
 E.g. to plot all asset locations (recommended to use in Jupyter notebook):